SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     * FGT Branch1 does it learn routes to spokes from the Hub?
     * Configure the Hub FGT to advertise Spoke11 and Spoke12 CIDRs to the Branches
-      * On the Hub FGT, add Static Routes to Spoke11 and Spoke12. **What would be the next-hop ?**
+      * On the Hub FGT, add Static Routes to Spoke11 and Spoke12. **What would be the next-hop?**
       * Add Spoke11 and Spoke12 to the list of networks under BGP configuration

         ```bash